memarino92/DotnetForJsDevs/Notes.md

   - Monorepos relatively new thing in TS land comparatively
   - In addition to references to other projects, project files contain packages from a registry (Nuget vs npm)
   - Create slns and projects from templates, link projects together, add packages, restore packages, build, run, watch (hot reload), publish, run tests are things I do daily using cli
+  - Visual Studio vs VS Code vs Others
+    - Visual studio has most polished experience
+      - I hate it
+      - Not intuitive - different key bindings than most other programs, windows don't behave as you would expect, run your program? windows start shuffling around, hides files from you?!?!
+Whyyy would I need to explicitly add files if they are in the directory
+      - Too much "magic"
+    - VS Code catching up
+      - C# Dev Kit extension big step up
+      - get familiar with dotnet cli
+    - Rider (JetBrains)
+      - Smaller, devoted userbase (like most JetBrains products)
 - Web development
   - ASP.NET SDK, brief history (it's been around a long time)
   - Controllers in repsonse to Ruby on Rails and that stuck around a long time.
 MVC pattern very popular.